StrawberSam/holbertonschool-shell/permissions/README.md

 12 - create directory called my_dir with permissions 751 in the WD
 13 - change the group owner for a specific file
-14 - change owner and group owner for all the files and directories in the WD
+14 - change owner and group owner for all the files and directories in the WD 15 - change the owner and the group owner of _hello